helloitsjoe/python-blackjack/README.md

 kubectl apply -f .
 ```

+An ingress controller should be enabled.
+For Minikube, run `minikube addons enable ingress`

 ### Making changes

 If you make changes to a project, you'll need to do a few things to update kubernetes.
 For example,